Is TRT the Same As Taking Anabolic Steroids?

 Endogenous (“produced within”) steroids are those that are produced by the body’s natural systems whereas exogenous (“produced outside”) steroids are administered to the body, in forms of prescription or man-made (synthetic) treatments (3).

-Health care providers often prescribe exogenous anabolic steroids, specifically testosterone (TRT), to treat low T in men.
-But the terms “anabolic steroids”or “taking steroids” often refer to manmade steroids used by bodybuilders and athletes to build muscle and improve performance (3).
+Health care providers often prescribe exogenous anabolic steroids, specifically testosterone (TRT), to treat low testosterone levels in men.
+But the terms “anabolic steroids”or “taking steroids” often refer to manmade steroids use by bodybuilders and athletes to build muscle and athletic improve performance (3).

 Exogenous corticosteroids such as prednisone, dexamethasone, and cortisone are often prescribed to treat asthma, arthritis, autoimmune diseases, eczema, rashes, and some kinds of cancer (3).